rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

   * index.js
 {{< /highlight >}}

 You now have a good starting point for a GraphQL server application with Node.js.
 The last implementations gave you a universally usable GraphQL boilerplate project to serve as a foundation for your own software development projects.
-As we contintue, the focus becomes connecting GraphQL server to databases, authentication and authorization, and using powerful features like pagination.
+As we continue, the focus becomes connecting GraphQL server to databases, authentication and authorization, and using powerful features like pagination.

 ### Exercises: